ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: driver_setup

         Indicates the Driver Setup string that you specified when initializing the driver.
         Some cases exist where you must specify the instrument driver options at initialization  time.
 An example of this case is specifying a particular device model from among a family  of devices that the driver supports.
 This property is useful when simulating a device.
-You can specify the driver-specific options through the DriverSetup keyword in the optionsString  parameter in the :py:meth:`nidcpower.Session._initialize_with_channels` method or through the  IVI Configuration Utility.
+You can specify the driver-specific options through the DriverSetup keyword in the optionsString  parameter in the :py:meth:`nidcpower.Session.__init__` method or through the  IVI Configuration Utility.
-        You can specify  driver-specific options through the DriverSetup keyword in the  optionsString parameter in the :py:meth:`nidcpower.Session._initialize_with_channels` method.
+        You can specify  driver-specific options through the DriverSetup keyword in the  optionsString parameter in the :py:meth:`nidcpower.Session.__init__` method.
 If you do not specify a Driver Setup string, this property returns an empty string.

         The following table lists the characteristics of this property.